Our Projects

 Andrews Centre

-Like most organisations, we have seen a marked increase in the number of families struggling as a result of the current housing shortage, rise in rental costs and general rise in the cost of utilities, groceries etc. Those we are currently housed in our four emergency accommodation units are all finding it almost impossible to move on into private rental because of the fierce competition for any rental property becoming available.
+Like most organisations, we have seen a marked increase in the number of families struggling because of the current housing shortage, rise in rental costs and general rise in the cost of utilities, groceries etc. Those we are currently housed in our four emergency accommodation units are all finding it almost impossible to move on into private rental because of the fierce competition for any rental property becoming available.
 The rising cost of utilities and petrol also mean that many struggle to have enough to cover rental costs on top of other bills.
 Sometimes help just with food or petrol costs makes it more likely that families will avoid rental arrears.
 The other disturbing thing about the current situation is that families have no ability to secure monies to cover unforeseen expenses, so that a simple medical bill or an accident mean they are in housing stress unable to cover their rental costs.

 - The Andrews Centre